thomasengel-DCI/thomasengel-DCI/README.md

-## Hi there 👋

 <!--
 **thomasengel-DCI/thomasengel-DCI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🌱 I’m currently learning fullstack development ...
 -->

+## Hi there

+- 🌱 I have worked for a long time as QA officer,
+- but now I’m learning fullstack development.